Having a Facebook marketing strategy and plan is the difference between businesses that succeed with Facebook and the ones that crash and burn.

 Due to people coming back to full email inboxes at work, and new weekly meetings, the amount of activity on Facebook is low on this day.

 So, let’s not waste any of the good stuff on this day.
-I will rather send out a good motivation quote in the morning and get people amped up for the week.
+I would rather send out a good motivational quote in the morning and get people amped up for the week.

-Tuesdays, through to Thursdays are going to be the sweet spot.
+Tuesdays, through Thursdays, are going to be the sweet spot.